 The ranking of the participating countries is done based on some parameters.

 The parameters to decide the Press freedom include:-

 4. Legislative framework

 6. Quality of the infrastructure that supports the production of news and information

 Key points of World Press Freedom Index 2021:-

 1. A total of 180 countries evaluated.

-2. Norway is ranked top in the Index for the fourth consecutive year while Finland and Denmark in second and third place.
+2. Norway is ranked top in the Index for the fifth consecutive year while Finland and Denmark in second and third place.